rbccps-iisc/ideam/README.rst

   ``python ideam.py install -f ideam.conf -l <comma separated list of containers>``

-  For e.g ``python ideam.py install -f ideam.conf -l kong,rabbitmq,tomcat``
+  For e.g ``python ideam.py install -f ideam.conf -l apigateway,broker,tomcat``

 - Once the installation completes, the containers need to be started by using